College of Engineering &

 Computer Science Alumni

-Be part of a network of more than 26,000 engineering and computer science Knights through the UCF College of Engineering & Computer Science Alumni Chapter!
+Be part of a network of nearly 40,000 engineering and computer science Knights through the UCF College of Engineering & Computer Science Alumni Chapter!
 Our chapter helps you stay connected to your alma mater through various CECS alumni events, and offers many other ways to get involved to help make a difference in the lives of CECS students.
 Don’t miss out on any of our great networking, professional development and mentoring opportunities!
 Best of all, there are no membership dues!

 All Knights are welcome to join us for social, career and community events throughout the year.